-The Standard will define the behaviours that the apprentice will need to demonstrate to become occupationally competent.
-This may include behaviours such as good attendance and punctuality, good communication, problem solving or customer service skills etc.
+The Standard will define the behaviours that any apprentice will need to demonstrate to become occupationally competent.
+This may include behaviours such as good attendance and punctuality, effective communication, problem solving or customer service skills etc.

 4. Maths and English